-Major design changes in the Revised Build Alternative such as the omission of the Clackamas Bicycle and Pedestrian Bridge and the implementation of the I-5 southbound offramp at N Williams Avenue have changed route-based conditions compared to the Build and No-Build Alternatives.
-As a whole, route directness in the API is would be similar to the No-Build Alternative but worse than the Build Alternative without the Clackamas Bridge.
+Major design changes in the Revised Build Alternative such as the relocation of the I-5 southbound exit ramp to N Williams Avenue and NE Weidler Street have changed route-based conditions compared to the Build and No-Build Alternatives.
+As a whole, route directness in the API would be similar to the No-Build Alternative.